-Simple, stylish or all the bells and whistles, I've been able to celebrate them all.
-I have even had a horse as a ring bearer!
-I try and make each ceremony unique.
+Simple and stylish or all the bells and whistles, I try and make each ceremony unique.

 I am a Canberra based celebrant but I also travel as far as the South Coast, down to Cooma and up to the Kangaroo Valley.
 In fact, I don't mind travelling anywhere to help celebrate a wedding.

 I have just returned from working overseas for a few years and have plenty of dates available.
 Contact me today for a no-obligation meeting where we can chat, laugh and create.